quandl/quandl-python/README.md

 ## Installation

-Installation varies depending on python version and system used.
+The installation process varies depending on your python version and system used.
 However in most cases the following should work:

 ```shell
 pip install quandl